k-gerner/Game-Pigeon-Solvers/Tic Tac Toe AI/README.md

 In Tic-Tac-Toe, the objective is to get 3 of your pieces in a row on the board, in any direction.
 ### How to use
 First, download `tictactoe_client.py` and `strategy.py` files and place them both in the same directory.
-You can invoke the tool by running
+If you would like to challenge my AI with your own, see the [Dueling AIs Mode](https://github.com/k-gerner/Game-Pigeon-Solvers/tree/master/Tic%20Tac%20Toe%20AI#dueling-ais-mode) section.
+If you would like to challenge the AI yourself, you can invoke the tool by running
 ```
 > python3 tictactoe_client.py
 ```
 Once you do this, you will be asked whether you want to play as `X` or `O`.

 Whoever is `X` will go first.
 Your pieces will be colored
 <span style="color:lightgreen">green</span>, and the AI's pieces